joanvila/aioredlock/README.rst

 To-do
 -----

-* Add drift time
-* Randomize the retry delay to avoid lock collisions
+* Allow the user to set a desired lock timeout with 10 seconds default
-* Raise an exception if the lock cannot be obtained
+* Raise an exception if the lock cannot be obtained so no need to check for `lock.valid`
-* Handle aioredis exceptions when performing operations
+* Handle/encapsulate aioredis exceptions when performing operations
-* Expire the lock valid attribute according to the lock validity
+* Expire the lock valid attribute according to the lock validity in a safe way if possible
 * Lock extension

 .. _redlock: https://redis.io/topics/distlock